Tupelo Automobile Museum raffles antique

 · Auburn Cord Duesenberg Museum (Auburn, IN) – an Art Deco manufacturing unit housing over 100 automobiles.

-· National Automotive and Truck Museum of the U.S. (Auburn, IN) – often publish World War II automobiles, however, some older antiques as nicely.
+· National Automotive and Truck Museum of the U.S. (Auburn, IN) – often publishes World War II automobiles; however, some older antiques as nicely.